5 dried shiitake mushrooms

 For the yakisoba sauce, mix all the ingredients in a small bowl.

 Finely slice the pale part of the spring onion.
 Keep these with your onions.
 Then cut the remaining green part of the spring onion into batons.
 Keep those for scattering over at the end of your stir-fry.

 Heat 1 tablespoon of the oil in a large non-stick frying pan over high heat.
 Add the onions and the pale part of the spring onion.
 Stir-fry for 20 seconds.
 Then push everything to the side and make some space in the middle of the pan.
 Pour in the remaining 1 tablespoon of oil.
 Then add the pork slices and spread them out.
 Allow them to colour on the first side for about a minute.
 Then turn them over and then stir-fry until the pork is just cooked.
 Now add the carrot and stir-fry for 20 seconds.
 Then add the cabbage and stir-fry for another 30 seconds.
 Now add the shiitake mushrooms.
 Then add the noodles and the stir-fry sauce.
 Toss until well combined and the sauce has been absorbed by the noodles.
 Scatter over the green part of the spring onion.
 Remove from heat and divide among serving bowls.
 Top with pickled ginger if using.

-Yakisoba noodles are the Japanese take on stir-fried noodles, normally chock full of pork, veg and a very special sauce that is a little sweet, a little spicy and a whole lot glossy and delicious.
+Yakisoba noodles are a super-simple noodle dish that are ideal if you’re looking for a quick and easy weeknight meal.
+Yakisoba noodles look similar to ramen noodles, but are the Japanese take on stir-fried noodles.
+They’re normally served with a medley of pork, vegetables and a sauce that is a little sweet, a little spicy and a whole lot glossy and delicious.
 They’re super easy to make and versatile too – try adding your choice of veggies as well as whatever protein you like to make these noodles truly your own.